 Intercept 3: Courts is historically where most justice system responses to mental health issues occur.
 At this intercept, the legal, practical, and health consequences for individuals with MI and ID are detrimental and life changing.
 As a result, judicial support of community-based mental health responses and court-based interventions such as specialty courts and dockets are critical.
 A supportive, trauma-informed, and developmentally appropriate judicial response that seeks to engage and encourage youth will result in increased trust, compliance, and better outcomes.
-A bench card from the National Child Traumatic Stress Network is included at the end of the previous chapter to assist judges in gathering the information needed to make good decisions for the children who appear in their courts.
+A bench card from the National Child Traumatic Stress Network 96 is included in the Appendix to assist judges in gathering the information needed to make good decisions for the children who appear in their courts.